Director, Studs Terkel Center for Oral History

-Peter T. Alter is the Museum’s Historian and Director of the Studs Terkel Center for Oral History.
-In his role as the Historian, he works on exhibitions and online projects and teaches in DePaul University’s public history program.
-As the Director of the Studs Terkel Center for Oral History, he develops new Museum oral history projects and collaborates with other organizations on the digitization of the Studs Terkel Radio Archive.
+Peter T. Alter is the Museum’s Chief Historian and Director of the Studs Terkel Center for Oral History.
+In his role as the Chief Historian, he works on exhibitions and online projects and teaches in DePaul University’s public history program.
+As the Director of the Studs Terkel Center for Oral History, he develops new Museum oral history projects.

 Founded in 2005, the center collaborates with community partners to promote oral history as a tool of social justice.
 Through documenting everyday people’s voices, the center carries forward the legacy of well-known actor, DJ, oral historian, journalist, and writer Studs Terkel.
 Typically, projects have a youth engagement component, working with middle and high school students as oral historians.
 Young people have conducted interviews for two recent projects: Forty Blocks: The East Garfield Park Oral History Project (2016) and the North Lawndale Sesquicentennial celebration (2019).